Sickly sweet: 10 sneaky names for sugar

 2. Agave nectar.
 “Nectar” sounds healthy, right?
 Well, agave nectar is made from a different plant, but it’s still sugar.
 In fact, it might be even worse than sugar, since it contains a higher percentage of fructose (as in high-fructose corn syrup).

 3. Fruit juice concentrate.
 What are you left with if you remove all of the fiber and water from fruit?
 You guessed it.

 4. High fructose corn syrup.
 You probably already know about this one.

 5. Brown rice syrup.
-You’re probably catching on by now… remove all the sugar from rice and what to you get?
+You’re probably catching on by now, remove all the sugar from rice and what do you get?
 You might also get exposure to arsenic, which has recently been found to have contaminated rice crops.

 8. Caramel.
 You’ll see this one in drinks, used to give them soda that dark brown color.
 What’s caramel?
 It’s cooked sugar.